rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

 - Username: `admin`
 - Password: `My$uper$ecretPassword123#`

 2. Currently, there is no data yet.
-But Pet Battle is already configured to send data to Matomo everytime a connection happens. (see `tech-exercise/pet-battle/test/values.yaml` and look for `matomo`) Let's advance to experiment with A/B deployment and check Matomo UI on the way.
+But Pet Battle is already configured to send data to Matomo everytime a connection happens. (open up `tech-exercise/pet-battle/test/values.yaml` file and look for `matomo`) Let's start experimenting with A/B deployment and check Matomo UI on the way.

 ### A/B Deployment
 1. Let's deploy our experiment we want to compare -  let's call this `B` and we'll use our existing Pet Battle deployment as `A`